CodingItWrong/codingitwrong.com/_posts/2018-12-03-why-you-should-sometimes-test-implementation-details.md

 * Don't test implementation details of individual components (methods and state)
 * Maybe test the implementation details of a component tree, maybe not (shallow rendering vs. mounted)
 * Do test the implementation details of your app as a whole (component tests instead of just end-to-end tests)
-* Do test the implementation details of how components communicate with a state store (instead of connecting to the real store)
+* Maybe test the implementation details of how components communicate with a state store (instead of connecting to the real store)
 * Maybe test the implementation details of a Vuex store/module, maybe not (individual functions vs. the full store)

 So it seems like if someone asks you "should you test the implementation?" it's difficult to answer until you ask "which implementation do you mean?"